Below you will find the 2023 list of Council members of the Palaeontological Association:

 Rachel A. Wood - University of Edinburgh, UK; e-mail email@example.com

 Rachel is based in the School of GeoSciences at the University of Edinburgh.
 Her main research interests are in the Ediacaran-Cambrian transition, the history of reef-building, and carbonate sedimentology and petrography.
 She tries to integrate palaeobiological data with geochemical indicators of environmental change and sedimentology.
 A key joy in her professional life has been working with talented students and international colleagues.

-Paddy was honoured to be elected President of the Palaeontological Association for 2021-2023.
-He would welcome suggestions and feedback from members on the Association’s activities
+Rachel is delighted and honoured to be elected President of the Palaeontological Association for 2023-2024.

-Fiona L. Gill ‡ - University of Leeds; e-mail email@example.com
+Uwe Balthasar ‡ - University of Plymouth, UK; e-mail email@example.com

 Jo Hellawell ‡

 As Executive Officer of the Palaeontological Association, Jo is employed full-time to oversee and manage things day-to-day.
 Jo facilitates the smooth running of the Association by assisting the Council with delivery of its key aims and strategy.
 Her duties are varied and include aspects of finance, sales, meetings organization and logistics, public engagement and outreach, and website maintenance.
 If members need any assistance they can get in touch with her, preferably via e-mail.